japila-books/apache-spark-internals/docs/scheduler/LiveListenerBus.md

 = LiveListenerBus

 *LiveListenerBus* is an event bus to announce application-wide events in a Spark application.
-It asynchronously passes <<events, listener events>> to registered xref:ROOT:SparkListener.adoc[]s (based on xref:ROOT:configuration-properties.adoc#spark.extraListeners[spark.extraListeners] configuration property).
+It asynchronously passes <<events, listener events>> to registered ROOT:SparkListener.md[]s (based on ROOT:configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property).

 .LiveListenerBus, SparkListenerEvents, and Senders image::spark-sparklistener-event-senders.png[align="center"]

-LiveListenerBus is a single-JVM link:spark-SparkListenerBus.adoc[SparkListenerBus] that uses <<listenerThread, listenerThread to poll events>>.
+LiveListenerBus is a single-JVM spark-SparkListenerBus.md[SparkListenerBus] that uses <<listenerThread, listenerThread to poll events>>.
 Emitters are supposed to use <<post, `post` method to post `SparkListenerEvent` events>>.

 NOTE: The event queue is http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html[java.util.concurrent.LinkedBlockingQueue] with capacity of 10000 `SparkListenerEvent` events.